 Here Is A List Of My Recommended Camino Cameras:

-- iPhone 7 or iPhone 7 Plus – A great phone for photos, video, and staying in touch
+- iPhone X, iPhone 8, or iPhone 8 Plus – A great phone for photos, video, and staying in touch

-- Sony A7II – A full frame camera with a hefty price tag for the serious photographer
+- Sony A7II – An entry level full frame camera with a hefty price tag for the serious photographer.

 - Sony Cyber-shot DSC-RX100/B – A point and shoot options for those not wanting to use their phones

 - Canon PowerShot G7 X – This is a high powered point and shoot from Canon.

 During the Spanish summer, the sun is bright.
 Don’t forget, you’ll be walking from East to West each day, so there is no avoiding it.
 I’m big into eye protection as I spend a lot of time in the sun.
 Find a pair with quality lenses, you won’t regret it. *Make sure to lather on the sunscreen as well* I wore my Oakley Jawbone Sunglasses.
 I’ve worn these things for years now, they are battle tested and have taken on everything I’ve thrown at them.

 5.)
 Microfiber Towel:

 To me, this is a must.
 I brought a micro fiber towel and washcloth on the Camino.
 They were usually dry before I went to bed, and certainly dry by morning.
 Things would have been much different with a damp terrycloth towel, especially for the algbergues without hot water!
 Don’t go without one, trust me on this.